DevnagriAI/dota-sdk-ios/README.md

      }

 # Default Localisation Override
    The SDK override the functionality of NSLocalisedString by default.
-You just need to import the DevnagriSDK to the file where you want NSLocalisedString to be override by the SDK.
+You just need to import the DevnagriSdk to the file where you want NSLocalisedString to be override by the SDK.

 # Change Language
 In case you don't want to use the system language, you can set a different language in the updateAppLocale method.
 The language code (locale) needs to be present in a release from Devnagri.